In this section

 Dynamic Electric Field Tomography (DEFT) and its applications

-invasive techniques used to measure ongoing human brain activity with millisecond time
+techniques used to measure ongoing human brain activity

-signal analysis, initially based on MFT, and to apply them to important and difficult clinical
+analysis, initially based on MFT, and to apply them to important

 applications.